xtolya/TripShares/README.md

 By searching trips on the main page (currently only through db) you will get to
 ![alt text](https://github.com/xtolya/TripShares/blob/master/images/RegAfterSearchReserve.png)

-There you can reserve a seat
+There you can reserve a seat (required TSR to deposit and gas to commit on bc)
 ![alt text](https://github.com/xtolya/TripShares/blob/master/images/TripReservedDb.png)

 Theres a section at the top where you can watch your seat (search only in db)